Investor Client’s Portal Please Visit:

 Multi-dwelling properties will give you greater Cash Monthly.
 In just a short time, you can build yourself a substantial passive monthly income just from your multi-dwelling properties.

 Manufactured Homes are helping to fulfill a need for affordable housing.
 The manufactured home is undoubtedly the most efficient, practical and affordable housing ever created.
-The demand for used manufactured homes with seller financing and affordable payments, have increased tremendously over the past several years, simply because of the increased prices for new manufactured homes, and stick built homes.
+The demand for used manufactured homes with seller financing and affordable payments has increased tremendously over the past several years, simply because of the increased prices for new manufactured homes, and stick built homes.

 Commercial includes hotels/motels, strip malls, office complexes, mobile home parks, storage units, parking lots, garages, restaurants, stores, apartments for five or more families, and others.
 Commercial investing is highly specific and dependent on understanding financial records and cash flow.
 Requires additional education and confidence in working with high capital clients.